joey-carlson/sis-engine/docs/CAMPAIGN_RHYTHM_RUNNER_DESIGN.md

 2. **Use workaround**: Run phases manually in UI, tracking state across runs
 3. **Defer campaign validation** until runner supports it

-Given the task's importance for determining SPAR's next design frontier, Option 1 seems warranted.
+Given the task's importance for determining SiS's next design frontier, Option 1 seems warranted.

 What would you like me to do?